 My husband and I have also found ourselves working side-by-side with our children and enjoying conversation as we get a job done.
 The distraction of a chore is often helpful in allowing space to let our kids open up.
 As we plant the garden, clear the table or straighten a room, we hear their stories and listen intently to the experiences of our kids.

-So, I have become one of those moms and I am really okay with that.
+So, I have become one of those moms and I am really okay with teaching life skills with intention.
 As we go through the day, I know that I am teaching my children about the skills they will need later on in life.
 They are contributing to our lifestyle and taking the time to communicate with their parents.
+They are developing competence that will serve them well as they move into adulthood.
+They can feel good about all the skills they have mastered and can share with others when they move on to new living arrangements.

 From creation we have been given jobs to do.
 God designed us for more than idleness.
 Ephesians 2:10 says, "For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them."
 We are God's handiwork, designed with good things that we need to accomplish.